adamsilver/fdpb/02-a-checkout-flow.md

 Like most designers, Caroline thought that putting them on separate pages would be overkill.
 In reality, users weren’t bothered.
 So start with one thing (field or question) per page, then, through research, find out if grouping fields improves the experience.

-That is not to say you’ll always end up combining screens—in my experience the best results come from splitting things apart, period.
+That is not to say you’ll always end up combining screens — in my experience the best results come from splitting things apart, period.

 While this pattern often bares wonderful and delicious fruit (or orders and conversions if you hate my analogies), it’s useful to understand why it works so well.